 Do Non-Moving Violations Go on CDL Driving Records in Illinois?

-Non-moving violations do not have a direct effect on your CDL record in Illinois.
-However, if you receive too many parking tickets or if your vehicle is owned by your trucking company, you could get into trouble with your employer.
+Non-moving violations do not directly affect your CDL record in Illinois.
+However, if you receive too many parking tickets or your trucking company owns your vehicle, you could get into trouble with your employer.
 If you are convicted of two serious traffic violations or one major violation, you risk losing your driving privileges and getting a public driving record.

-Trucking companies are much less likely to hire someone with violations on their record, and if you already have a job driving a commercial vehicle, you risk losing it by being cited for a moving violation.
+Trucking companies are much less likely to hire someone with violations on their record.
+If you already have a job driving a commercial vehicle, you risk losing it by being cited for a moving violation.
 The best thing to do after receiving a traffic ticket is to contact an experienced CDL defense attorney.
 An attorney can assess the risks of the ticket and fight to protect you from losing your CDL license.

 Can I Get a Traffic Violation Removed from My Driving Record in Illinois?

-1. Court supervision: It is a result of getting a traffic citation where you are essentially on probation.
-If you do not receive any additional violations, the citation does not go on your records.
+Court supervision: It results from getting a traffic citation where you are essentially on probation.
+The citation will not be on your records if you do not receive any additional violations.

-3. Expungement: In some cases, you can get your records expunged, but the eligibility of this option varies.
+Expungement: In some cases, you can get your records expunged, but the eligibility of this option varies.
+It is not possible to expunge a CDL driving record.

 Contact a CDL Violations Lawyers at Hirsch Law Group Today